giis-uniovi/tdrules/tdrules-store-loader/README.md

 ## Data Adapters (IDataAdapter)

 The TdSchema and the Data Adapter are the required parameters to instantiate a Data Loader.
-Data Adapters implement the `IDataAdapter` interface and determine what kind of data is generated and where is sent to load:
+Data Adapters implements the `IDataAdapter` interface and determines what kind of data is generated and where is sent to load:
 - `OaLocalAdapter`: Generates a json object, but does not actually send the data.
-- `OaLiveAdapter`: Generates a json object and submits a POST api call to the backend with tis data.
+- `OaLiveAdapter`: Generates a json object and submits a POST api call to the backend with this data.
+  Path parameters to send attributes that are rid are supported.
 - `SqlLocalAdapter`: Generates Sql statements only.
 - `SqlLiveAdapter`: Generates Sql statements and executes them against an open jdbc connection to populate a database.

 Live adapters require some parameters at instantiation time:
 - `SqlLiveAdapter`: An open jdbc connection and the database vendor name
 - `OaLiveAdapter`: The API url to send the POST requests.
-It supports several setters to inject cusom implementations of internal components:
+It supports several setters to inject custom implementations of internal components:
   - `ApiWriter`: By default, the post is sent to the url specified in the live adapter instantiation.
     If you are not running E2E tests but you are mocking the network infrastructure, a custom `ApiWriter` can be used (e.g. to use Spring MockMvc)
   - `OaPathResolver`: By default, requests to insert data are made using the paths specified for POST in the OpenAPI model